mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 the old 1000 ton _Qasar_ class Scout cruisers, which have been in service for over two centuries and in dire need of replacement.

-The role of the _Jeramiah_ is to use its powerful sensors to locate the stricken vessel, investigate and if possible sal- vage as much equipment as they can from the wreck.
-The situation on board the _Machii_ is unknown, but the Scout Service is sure that they are dealing with a salvage scenario rather than a rescue scenario.
+The role of the _Jeramiah_ is to use its powerful sensors to locate the stricken vessel, investigate and if possible sal-vage as much equipment as they can from the wreck.
+The situation on board the _Machii_ is unknown, but the Scout
+Service is sure that they are dealing with a salvage scenario rather than a rescue scenario.
 Jemasie explains that the search started when it became two months late arriving back at its homeport.
 The search proved fruitless, but the Scouts discovered that the ship's final Jump was from the Lysen system into the Grant system, so the search